adcondev/my-learning-notes/RED2000/NOTES.md

 - I am still thinking in a smart way to version the JSON ticket representation package.
 I have the identifier `version` field in the main JSON structure, but I want to ensure that it is flexible and easy to use.
 I will check some approaches and decide later.
 - A error impedes me to continue with the QR code commands implementation.
 The error is related to the `yeqown/go-qrcode` package.

+- I believe i have a first minimal viable implementation of QR code commands in the JSON ticket representation package.
+It does many more things that expected. the problem was QR size in pixels, was very dependant on module size and error correction level.
+I create a way to calculate it automatically wheter it would be printed as image or direct QR command.
+I prepared extensive tests as JSON samples, but units tests are still pending.
+I integrated the Qr functionality with handlers and graphics engine.
+I have to modify the converter to get the Qr details to JSON representation.
+I added many validations through the QR generation to catch possible errors.
+- I will focus on testing tomorrow or start todey if everything goes fine with the QR code commands implementation.
+- I really want to implement a logging middleware as many process happens behind the scenes and it would be useful to debug possible issues.
+If there is a problem, it would probably be fallbacked or corrected silently, so a logging middleware would be very useful.
+- As the last point, a better error handling mechanism would be useful.
+Right now, errors are returned as is, but a better approach would be to create custom error types and handlers.
+This would help to identify and handle errors more effectively.
+- Sadly, circular shape QR wasn't taht very useful as they are not recognized by scanners.
+I just discovered that it workds only if QR Code is big enough, pixel wise, i just have to put that disclaimer.
+In the other hand, the standard QR with a logo in the center worked very well, so i will keep it.
+- Right now, the center logo implementation is very basic, it takes the image from a file path, so i will need to improve it to accept base64 strings or byte slices.
+Also, i will need to add more tests and examples.
+- I opened a PR for the QR code commands implementation in the JSON ticket representation package.
+Fist, i will run builds, tests and linters.
+Then, i will review the code and documentation.
+Finally, i will merge it into main branch.

 ---

 ## 🎯 **Current Focus Areas**